Paul-Hebert/portfolio-2020/src/writing/redesigning-my-website/index.md

 ## Adding a Blog

-At i[Cloud Four](https://cloudfour.com/) I've had the opportunity to start blogging professionally and I've found that I really enjoyed it.
+At [Cloud Four](https://cloudfour.com/) I've had the opportunity to start blogging professionally and I've found that I really enjoyed it.
 With my old site I had published a [couple](link to web colors) [articles](link to logo post) but they were always 1-offs, and there wasn't a good structure for regular writing.

 One of my priorities in redesigning my site was to add a place where I could